 Spy, Soldier, Patriot: Black Women in the Civil War

-Other spy work involved little-known African American women who used their role as domestics to gain enemy war secrets.
+American women used their role as domestics to gain enemy war secrets.
 One such woman was Mary Elizabeth Bowser.
 Closely associated with Mary is Elizabeth Van Lew, a young white woman who formed a spy ring, educated Mary, and then recruited a literate Mary to serve as a spy in the Confederate White House of President Jefferson Davis.

 Visit the Museum

-The National Great Blacks in Wax Museum is currently open with appointment only hours during COVID-19.
+The National Great Blacks in Wax Museum is currently open with appointment only hours.
 We clean and sanitize daily with hourly sanitizing of high touch areas, restrooms, and entry doors.

 $14 Seniors 55+